riferrei/pacman-with-elasticsearch/README.md

    </a>
 </center>

-## 2. Deploying the Game in the Cloud Provider
+## 2. Preparing the Game Deployment

 Deploying the game in the cloud provider should be really straightforward as long you provide the correct information requested.
 In this section we will walk you through in what is required to deploy the game.